encode/django-rest-framework/docs/api-guide/fields.md

 - `protocol` Limits valid inputs to the specified protocol.
 Accepted values are 'both' (default), 'IPv4' or 'IPv6'.
 Matching is case insensitive.
 - `unpack_ipv4` Unpacks IPv4 mapped addresses like ::ffff:192.0.2.1.
 If this option is enabled that address would be unpacked to 192.0.2.1.
 Default is disabled.
 Can only be used when protocol is set to 'both'.

+## PasswordField

+A write-only field that doesn't trim whitespaces by default and sets the appropiate input style.

 ---

 # Numeric fields